-Mesothelioma is a rare form of cancer in which malignant cells are found in the sac lining the chest (the pleura) or abdomen (the peritoneum).
-Most people with malignant mesothelioma have worked on jobs where they breathed asbestos, a fiber that was used in insulation materials.
+Mesothelioma of the lung is a rare form of cancer in which malignant cells are found in the sac lining the chest (the pleura).
+It is also called malignant pleural mesothelioma.
+Most people with this cancer have worked on jobs where they breathed asbestos, a fiber that was used in insulation materials.

 Symptoms include shortness of breath, chest pain, or pain or swelling in the abdomen.